 The chalet-style hotel will house eight upscale rooms and suites.
 Its accompanying restaurant, The Yodel Room, will be a refined take on a traditional supper club featuring locally sourced fare and live entertainment.

-Springhill Suites by Mariott-Fitchburg
+Springhill Suites by Marriott-Fitchburg

 Opening fall 2025

-There will be 100 new rooms to stay at in Fitchburg this year once Springhill Suites by Mariott opens on the city's west side near Quivey's Grove restaurant and the Military Ridge State Trail.
+There will be 100 new rooms to stay at in Fitchburg this year once Springhill Suites by Marriott opens on the city's west side near Quivey's Grove restaurant and the Military Ridge State Trail.

 Back to top.